-It is hard to integrate Social Media in a big company’s omnichannel strategy, because it can potentially play a role enhancing all the other touchpoints, and it is difficult to get its full potential if the responsibility lies only on one side of the table.
+It is hard to efficiently integrate Social Media in a big company’s omnichannel strategy, because it can potentially enhance all the other touchpoints, and it is difficult to get its full potential if the responsibility lies only on one side of the table.

 Many times, Social Media work as bridges, connecting platforms where goals are achieved.

-And how does this relate to our present matter, reporting on Social Media?
-The thing is that even if we are getting the right KPIs, we might be missing on what is really going on if we do not pay attention to the bigger picture.
+And how does this relate to our present matter, analyzing Social Media?
+The thing is that even if we are getting some of the right KPIs, we might be missing on what is really going on if we do not pay attention to the bigger picture.

-I am going to use a very straight example to explain this point, and you can add all the layers of complexity when carrying this line of thinking back to your business.
+I am going to use an example to explain this point, and you can add all the layers of complexity when carrying this line of thinking back to your business.

-However, if we start digging in a little bit we find out a very different situation: It turns out that since this campaign started, our rate of Opened Emails from our Subscribers List is getting lower and lower.
+However, we start digging in a little bit and we find out a very different situation: It turns out that since the campaign started, our rate of Opened Emails from our Subscribers List is getting lower and lower.
 And weekly, a great deal of members are unsubscribing.

 Despite we are managing to get new subscribers we are not really increasing our actual database, since most of the new contacts are not opening the emails or they are unsubscribing soon after getting listed.

-At the end of the day, we are gaining very few new subscribers, to a very high cost: Ads running & being optimized, landing page running & being optimized, higher amount of weekly sent emails…
+At the end of the day, we are gaining very few new subscribers, to a very high cost: Ads, landing page, higher amount of weekly sent emails…

-The Social Media campaign worked out, that’s what numbers will tell you; but from an end-to-end perspective you are not getting good results.
+From an end-to-end perspective, you are not getting good results.
 You will need to look over the segmentations you are targeting, the Ad’s promise, the landing’s value proposition, the Email’s subject… try new strategies: maybe you need a different line of content for new Subscribers, or some kind of Welcome Emails before getting them into the regular Email flow…

-Driving traffic that is poorly performing, getting leads that never turn into customers, impacting users out of our actual target groups… there is so many ways to be running successful campaigns in Social Media that are actually failing from the global perspective.
+Driving traffic that is poorly performing, getting leads that never turn into customers, impacting users out of our actual target groups… there is so many ways of running “successful campaigns” in Social Media that are actually failing from the global perspective.

-When analyzing Social Media results, try to get enough data to reach an actual understanding whether if the end goals are being fulfilled.
-Don’t stop looking at the first step, even if you have prove that this first step is working out, since it can be leading to the wrong path.
+When analyzing Social Media results, try to get enough data to reach an actual understanding whether if the “end goals” are being accomplished.
+Don’t stop looking at the first step, even if you have prove that this first step is working out.
+It can be leading to the wrong path.

 Ok, guys, this is it!
 I hope you enjoyed this first post.